 The Law Offices of John W. Bussman, Inc. has successfully defended clients accused of all types of marijuana-related offenses, including simple possession, possession for sale, transportation, cultivation, distribution and manufacturing concentrated marijuana (butane hash oil).
 John understands the issues that often arise in marijuana cases and how to use those issues to your advantage.

-The firm also represents marijuana dispensaries, cultivators, collectives and delivery services.
+John W. Bussman also represents marijuana dispensaries, cultivators, collectives and delivery services.
 As a criminal defense expert, John knows how to properly form your cannabusiness so that you are protected to the greatest degree possible.
 He can help reduce your potential exposure to criminal charges if you are already involved in California's booming marijuana industry.
 If you're considering getting involved with the marijuana business in Orange County, Los Angeles, Riverside or San Bernardino, take a moment to consult with a local expert before you get into trouble.
 An ounce of prevention up front is worth a pound of criminal defense services later down the road.

 Since January 1, 2018, California has begun issuing licenses for every specific stage in the cultivation, distribution, transportation and sales of recreational marijuana for adults over 21.
 We can help you apply for one of these licenses and provide continuing legal services after your license is granted.

 The latest "reefer madness" gripping the law enforcement community involves driving under the influence of marijuana.
 A driver's level of marijuana impairment is often impossible to determine with any accuracy or reliability because marijuana affects individual users differently.
 There is currently no accurate "breathalyzer" for marijuana, and there is no legal limit in California to define when a person is too stoned to drive.
-Of course, different varieties of cannabis may produce different effects on the user.
-A person's degree of impairment can also vary due to his or her relative experience with the drug.
+Of course, different varieties of cannabis may produce different effects on the user, and a person's degree of impairment can also vary due to his or her relative experience with the drug.
 Further, clinical studies have not yet proven that standardized field sobriety tests (the tests that police typically administer to suspected drunk drivers) are reliable indicators of marijuana impairment.
 Marijuana DUIs are, therefore, very complicated by nature.

 If you or a loved one is accused of driving under the influence of marijuana, or any other marijuana-related offense in Orange County, Los Angeles, Riverside or San Bernardino, call an attorney with expert knowledge of California's marijuana laws and extensive experience in defending against marijuana charges.